xmy314/3d-wfc/readme.md

         ║｜
         ║｜

-each face may also be symmetric in some way, below is an look up table orientation｜state number
+Each face may also be symmetric in some way, below is an look up table.
+This need to be configured in mainv3.

+orientation｜state number
 ---------｜---
 o═══╗    ｜no_symmetry